eclark/goose/README.md

 ====

-After building a simple x86 operating system in the Computer Systems Engineering course at UIUC, I want to understand how to implement support for modern features of x86 systems, such as ACPI, APIC, HPET, and Long Mode.
+After building a simple x86 operating system in the Computer Systems Engineering course at UIUC, I wanted to understand how to implement support for modern features of x86 systems, such as ACPI, APIC, HPET, and Long Mode.
+No code in this project was taken from our team project that was written for the class.

 License
 =======